-The Private Rental Market has been subjected to enormous amounts of legislation ever since the First World War but some of it has to be seen as a result of the conduct of landlords.
-For example when they started taking advantage of the increased wages of munitions workers at the beginning of the war by arbitrarily raising rents, the first (temporary) Rent Act was passed in 1915 to try to prevent this.
+The Private Rental Market has been subjected to enormous amounts of legislation ever since the First World War with much of being introduced due to the conduct of landlords.
+For example when they started taking advantage of the increased wages of munitions workers at the beginning of the First World War by arbitrarily raising rents, the first (temporary) Rent Act was passed in 1915 to try to prevent this.
 It didn’t work though and a further 12 Rent Acts were passed between 1920 and 1946.

 The Rent Act 1977 consolidated all the Rent Acts introduced since 1915 and the Protection from Eviction Act 1977 had, as one its key measure, protection for tenants against harrassment committed by their landlords.